chungdavidt/cell2cell-alignment/README.md

 Only used for BARseq.
 Directory containing the anisotropic `slice*_subslice_mScarlet_cellmask.tif` overlays that come out of the preprocessing pipeline.
 Leave blank if you don't have BARseq data.

 **`DATA_ROOT` / `OUTPUT_ROOT`**
-Only used by the preprocessing pipeline under `preprocessing/`.
-Leave blank if you're doing 2P-only alignment.
+Only used by the BARseq preprocessing pipeline under `preprocessing/`.
+Leave blank if you're not running preprocessing.

 ### Microscope resolution